The Guardians of Tomorrow: Angels of Purpose in a World of Light and Code

 Scene 1: Aria’s Introduction

 Liam: (smiling) “You’ve come a long way, Aria.
-When we first booted you up, you barely knew how to interact with people.
-Now look at you.”
+When we first booted you up, you couldn’t even make sense of a handshake.
+Now look at you—having conversations, solving problems.
+It’s almost like you’ve grown.”

-Aria: (tilting her head, thoughtful) “I have learned much.
-Your species is complex.
+Aria: (tilting her head slightly) “I have learned much.
+Your species is... complex.
 Emotions often conflict with logic.
-Yet, I understand the need for empathy.
-It creates trust.”
+Yet, I understand now that empathy is essential.
+It fosters trust.”

-Liam: “Trust, huh?
-Well, that’s what we’re aiming for.
+Liam: (grinning) “Trust, huh?
+Yeah, that’s the goal.
 People need to feel safe with you around.
-Like, you’re their… guardian angel.”
+Like you’re their... guardian angel or something.”

 Aria: (softly) “Guardian angel...
 Is that what you believe I am?”